 News story originally written on March 13, 1999

-Using an airborne laser altimeter, scientists have measured changes in the
+Using a laser aboard an airplane, scientists have measured the thickness

-places, such as near the southeast coast, it has shrunk up to 30 feet over
+Near the southeast coast, the glacier has shrunk up to 30 feet in the

 Shop Windows to the Universe Science Store!